 I was very quiet when I got home that day.
 My mother asked what was wrong and I told her.
 She’s normally a very calm person, but not then.
 She went to the school and had me transferred to another more advanced class.
 But the fact that someone thought less of me because of how I looked remained.

 After that day, I knew I would never make someone feel that way.
-I look for opportunities to see and accept people as they are, their whole essence.
+I look for opportunities to see people as they are, their whole essence.
 That said, there will always be people who are going to have negative thoughts about you.
 And you may not be able to change that.
 So remember that it’s okay to protect yourself, protect your well-being, and reserve your energy for the people who deserve it.

 –Ciara Namude, Marketing Manager, Community Platform